PEN/Heim Translation Fund Grants

 • A CV of the translator, no longer than 3 pages.

-• If the book is not in the public domain and the project is not yet under contract, please include a photocopy of the copyright notice on the original (the copyright notice is a line including the character ©, a date, and the name of the copyright holder, which appears as part of the front matter in every book), and a letter from the copyright holder stating that English-language rights to the book are available.
-A letter or copy of an email from the copyright holder is sufficient.
+• If the book is not in the public domain and the project is not yet under contract, please include a photocopy of the copyright notice on the original (the copyright notice is a line including the character ©, a date, and the name of the copyright holder, which appears as part of the front matter in every book).
+Please note that for some foreign titles, the front matter may not include a ©.
+Additionally, please include a letter from the copyright holder stating that English-language rights to the book are available; a copy of an email from the copyright holder is sufficient.

 • If the translation is currently under contract with a publisher, please submit a copy of the contract.